-- Eliminating wind turbines to minimize potential noise, shadow flicker and visual impacts. - Locating turbines outside vegetated areas and/or would require the removal of trees. - Siting the Project substation at a location that satisfies the minimum distance away from turbine, while requiring the least amount of vegetative clearance and low leveling requirements. - Selection of the gas insulation substation design as it provides the most efficient insulation for altitudes >1,100m and requires less land occupancy. - Designing the transmission line as a buried utility rather than an overhead power line. - Using existing 2-, 4- and 6-land asphalt roads for the transport of the WTG components from the Tripoli Seaport to outside Chadra. - New segments of road to be constructed as follows: - A new 0.65km section of asphalt road to avoid impacts to Chadra, Machta Hassan and Machta Hammoud to be constructed through currently vacant land. - A new 0.15km section of asphalt road to be constructed between two existing sections of asphalt road in order to avoid hairpin turns near homes. - A new 3.0km section of gravel road to be constructed within the existing railroad ROW managed by Machta Hammoud Village. - Transport of the WTG components will be scheduled to take place between 12am and 4am inclusive in order to minimize impacts to road users. - Limiting the transport of WTG components to a police-escorted convoy of 11 trucks per convoy, two times per week for a period of 13 weeks. - Maintaining access to grazing areas and hunting tracks to ensure shepherds and livestock can pass through the Project during operation and hunters can access land. - Construction of asphalt roads scheduled for time periods when traffic levels are lowest. - Limiting the movement of construction materials to the existing quarry tracks and Quobaiyat-Qasr Road during the construction phase.
+- Removal of WTG 01 to WTG 06 as a result of the following: - WTG 01 through WTG 04: Preliminary findings of noise simulations and shadow flicker exceedance periods necessitating long curtailment periods, which in turn affect the energy yield requirement (at the recommendation of UL DEWI). - WTG 05: located in the Karm Chbat Nature Reserve. - WTG 06: located close to a receptor (individual house). - Sighting the Project substation at a location that satisfies the minimum distance away from turbine and is relatively close to the EDL substation to be installed at the planned Sustainable Akkar project, while requiring the least amount of vegetative clearance and low leveling requirements. - Selection of the gas insulation substation design as it provides the most efficient insulation for altitudes >1,100m and requires less land occupancy. - Designing the transmission line as a buried utility rather than an overhead power line. - Using existing 2-, 4- and 6-land asphalt roads for the transport of the WTG components from the Tripoli Seaport to outside Chadra. - New segments of road to be constructed as follows: - A new 0.65km section of asphalt road to avoid impacts to Chadra, Machta Hassan and Machta Hammoud to be constructed through currently vacant land. - A new 0.15km section of asphalt road to be constructed between two existing sections of asphalt road in order to avoid hairpin turns near homes. - A new 3.0km section of gravel road to be constructed within the existing railroad ROW managed by Machta Hammoud Village. - Transport of the WTG components will be scheduled to take place between 11pm and 4am inclusive in order to minimize impacts to road users. - Limiting the transport of WTG components to a police-escorted convoy of 12 trucks per convoy, two times per week for a period of 8 weeks. - Maintaining access to grazing areas and hunting tracks to ensure shepherds and livestock can pass through the Project during operation and hunters can access land. - Construction of asphalt roads scheduled for time periods when traffic levels are lowest. - Limiting the movement of construction materials to the existing quarry tracks and Quobaiyat-Qasr Road during the construction phase.

-Figure NTS-4 shows two different turbine design layouts; Design 1 shows one of the initial layouts, while Design 2 shows the currently proposed turbine layout.
+Figure NTS-5 shows two different turbine design layouts; Design 1 shows one of the initial layouts, while Design 2 shows the currently proposed turbine layout.
 It is noted that the Project design assessed through the ESIA process is subject to change according to the EPC Contractor selection.

-Figure NTS-4 Project Turbine Layout
+Figure NTS-5 Project Turbine Layout